csavage1994/graphql101/README.md

 If you get a response like this, you've made it!
 I'd recommend going back and seeing if you can modify `RedditType` to pull more fields.
 Try pulling out the `score` field, but be careful, it's stored as an integer instead of a string ( Hint: this should only be a 1 line change! ) If you want to get more advanced, try pulling information from a seperate source, you'll have to define a new data type, add it to our query, and create a new resolve function for retrieving the information, but this is where the real power in GraphQL lies.

-Inside this repo, there's also a bit about how to deal with nested objects inside your response, I can write a snippet about this and also go into more detail about pulling from multiple sources if there's any interest!
+Inside this repo, there's also a bit about how to deal with nested objects inside your response, I can write a snippet about this and also go into more detail about pulling from multiple sources and using GraphQL from the front end if there's any interest!